gitlabhq/gitlabhq/doc/ci/merge_request_pipelines/index.md

 ![Pipeline's details](img/pipeline_detail.png)

-## Making all jobs run for your MR pipelines
+## Having all jobs always run, except for a few

 The behavior of the `only: merge_requests` rule is such that _only_ jobs with that rule are run in the context of a merge request; no other jobs will be run.